Fivell/policies/source/sections/04-risk_management_policy.md

   - The first step in assessing risk is to define the scope of the effort.
 To do this, identify where ePHI is received, maintained, processed, or transmitted.
-Using information-gathering techniques, the Datica Platform boundaries are identified.
+Using information-gathering techniques, the Versionista Platform boundaries are identified.
-  - Output - Characterization of the Datica Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.
+  - Output - Characterization of the Versionista Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.

 - Step 2.
 Threat Identification